maci0/gke-inference-from-scratch/part1.md

 * Even for smaller models, RDMA can significantly boost inference performance by enabling KV cache sharing across nodes (we'll explore this in a later post)
 * While RDMA is critical for distributed training workloads (gradient synchronization, all-reduce operations), our focus in this series is on inference use cases

-To enable full RDMA functionality, we need to configure two separate networks:

-1. **RDMA VPC** - Dedicated to RoCE traffic with 8 subnets
-2. **gVNIC VPC** - For general networking and GPU traffic

 ---

 With a solid understanding of RDMA and why it matters, let's start building our network infrastructure.

 ## Step 3: Create gVNIC Network

+To enable full RDMA functionality, we need to configure two separate networks and appropriate subnets:

+1. **gVNIC VPC** - For general networking and GPU traffic
+2. **RDMA VPC** - Dedicated to RoCE traffic with 8 subnets

 ### 3.1 Create gVNIC VPC and Subnet